ksandom/achel/readme.md

 * As a general rule, when ever you update, you should re-run install.sh to apply any structural changes as the internals are regularly being refactored.
 * 2017-03-21: Caching is now active by default.
 For any questions you have, like how it works and how to manage it, see the [cache documentation](https://github.com/ksandom/achel/tree/master/packages-available/Cache/docs/readme.md).
 * 2017-03-21: If you strike a bug, you can raise it [here](https://github.com/ksandom/achel/issues).
 Make sure you include the output from `manageAchel bugReportCreate`.
+Read more [here](https://github.com/ksandom/achel/blob/master/docs/reportingBugs.md).

 # Install